awsdocs/amazon-kendra-developer-guide/doc_source/searching-example.md

 + Custom text fields that you have marked searchable\.
 + The date field that you have indicated should be used to determine the "freshness" of a document\.

 When a set of relevant documents has been selected from the index, Amazon Kendra filters the response based on any attribute filters that you have requested for the search\.
-For example, if you have a custom attribute called "department," you can filter the response so that it only contains documents from a department called "legal\."
-For information about creating custom attributes, see [Creating custom document attributes](custom-attributes.md)\.
+For example, if you have a custom attribute called "department," you can filter the response to only return documents from a department called "legal\."
+For more information, see [Creating custom document attributes](custom-attributes.md)\.

 After finding the relevant documents and then filtering based on the attributes that you set, Amazon Kendra returns the results\.
 The results are sorted by the relevance that Amazon Kendra determined for each doc\.
 The results are paginated so that you can show a page at a time to your user\.